Table of Contents

 Combined Antibody-Antigen Tests

 Combined antibody-antigen tests (or 'fourth generation tests') combine antibody tests and antigen tests to screen for HIV.
-They are better at finding infection around three weeks while still preventing results that show a person is infected when they are not.
-Combined antibody-antigen tests are not rapid tests; they are processed in a laboratory.
+They are better at showing if you have acquired HIV around three weeks while still preventing results that show a person has contracted HIV when they have not.

 Combined antibody-antigen tests use either blood or saliva, and are the recommended first-line test in the United Kingdom.
 New testing recommendations released by the CDC in June 2014 now list combined antibody-antigen tests as the first-line HIV test in the US as well.